 Once you reach Pahalgam, there are guided ponies and horses to guide you through the captivating beauty of the Pahalgam.

-We stayed at the hotel Heevan Pahalgam.
+We stayed at Hotel Heevan Pahalgam, Kashmir.
 It is perched along the Lidder river and has ideal spots to rejoice the hills adorned with the snow crown.
-The hotel is built so intricately with plenty of sunlight and fresh air in the rooms and lush green views (which were covered with white blanket when we went).
-But it’s still so scenic!
+The hotel is built intricately with scope for plenty of sunshine and fresh air in the rooms and lush green views (which were covered with white blanket when we went).
+But it’s scenic at any time of the year.

-Heevan Pahalgam has all the basic amenities and add-on facilities to make your days in Pahalgam as dazzling as the white mountains.
+Heevan Pahalgam has all the basic amenities and add-on facilities to make your days in the valley as dazzling as the white mountains.

 Places to Visit in Pahalgam Kashmir